 Although investigators may exert pressure to conduct their interview during the first visit, most of the time families have the right to request that they re-schedule an appointment.
 When an investigation is conducted by appointment, the family has time to consult a Westport DCF attorney who can attend their interviews and help direct the proceedings so that they do not cause undue disturbance or invade family privacy rights.

 During the initial visit, it is not wise to sign any paperwork or enter into any agreements with the DCF.
 Even innocent-sounding documents such as “safety agreements” or “service plans” can have significant legal ramifications.

 They may contain terms that are difficult to understand, are unlimited in time span, and can result in someone’s forfeiting valuable parental rights.
 Those violations can provide grounds for findings that substantiate claims that a home is a dangerous environment for a minor.
-It may be beneficial to have a Westport DCF lawyer review the terms of any agreements are fully understood before signing.
+It may be beneficial to have a Westport DCF attorney review the terms of any agreements are fully understood before signing.

 Full DCF Investigations

 Westport DCF investigators usually conduct investigations that can be categorized either as simple assessments (or “FARs”) or more intensive full investigations.
 The Full Investigation is used in situations that are considered higher risk and it includes interviews or correspondence with all those living in the home as well as personnel at school, health care providers and others.